Clarkson-Applied-Data-Science/2025_ia651_chigome_kurira/README.md

 # Smart Buy: Predicting Laptop Prices Using Machine Learning Techniques

 # INTRODUCTION
-In todays technology-driven world, personal laptops have become indispensable tools for students, professionals, and businesspeople across India.
+In today's technology-driven world, personal laptops have become indispensable tools for students, professionals, and businesspeople across India.
 Among these users, students form a substantial part of the consumer base, relying heavily on laptops to support their education, complete assignments, attend online classes, and engage in research.
 However, many students in